-NEW YORK, 1789 (AP)-After many months of debate to establish our new American government, the first official election was held on February 4, 1789.
-George Washington has received all 69 electoral votes!
-Washington, who will be inaugurated on April 30 of this year, accepted his new office, despite his overwhelming desire to return to his estate at Mount Vernon: "I was summoned by my country . . . from a retreat which I had chosen with the fondest predilection, and ... with an immutable decision, as the asylum of my declining years."
-Washington and his wife Martha will move to the country's capital, New York City.
+NEW YORK, 1789 (AP)-After months of debate to establish our new American government, the first official election was held on February 4, 1789.
+George Washington received all 69 electoral votes!
+Washington, who will be inaugurated on April 30 of this year, accepted the presidency, even though he wished to return to his estate at Mount Vernon and retire.
+"I was summoned by my country," said Washington.
+He and his wife Martha will soon move to the country's capital, New York City.